cosmos/sdk-tutorials/academy/2-main-concepts/multistore-keepers.md

 <HighlightBox type="tip">

 To create the above boilerplate in your module, you can use Ignite CLI.
-Go to [My Own Chain](../4-my-own-chain/index.md) for more on Ignite CLI, and if you want to go beyond out-of-context code samples to see more in detail how to define these features.
+Go to [Running Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md), for more on Ignite CLI, and if you want to go beyond out-of-context code samples to see more in detail how to define these features.

 </HighlightBox>

 ## Other storage elements